xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[09/2024] Welcome Zixian to join my lab as a PhD student!

 [09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.

 [08/2024] I am organizing a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
 The workshop will be held in Glasgow, UK, on 27th November 2024.
 More details can be found on our [workshop website](https://difa2024.github.io/).